-Chile is open to tourists from all countries but it has banned flights to and from the U.K. Visitors must bring a negative PCR test, health insurance that covers COVID-19 and undertake a 10-day quarantine.
+Chile is open only for nationals, resident permit holders and essential workers.
+Travelers must bring a negative PCR test, health insurance that covers COVID-19 and undertake a 10-day quarantine at a government-approved transit hotel.

 Disclaimer: Travel restrictions and governmental regulations can change rapidly and the information below might be outdated within a few hours.
 Therefore, double-check all information with your embassy or on official websites.
 Traveling Lifestyle does not take any responsibility for your decision to travel.